techcobweb/scala/README.md

 # Other stuff

 ### Accreditation
-This work, "example1", is a derivative of ["BasicScalaSbtProjectWithScalatest"](https://github.com/alvinj/BasicScalaSbtProjectWithScalatest) by Alvin Alexander, used under CC BY.
-"example1" is licensed under CC BY by Mike Cobbett.
+This work, "scala" is licensed under CC BY 3.0 by Mike Cobbett.

 ### License
 See [here](./LICENSE.md)